Why most business ideas fail (and how to fix yours)

 This is the killer.
 The buyer agrees the problem exists.
 They might even tell you it sucks.
 They will not, however, open their wallet this quarter.
 The pain is real but mild.
 It sits on a backlog labelled “nice to have” and stays there forever.

-Concrete example.A solo founder I traded notes with last year built a Slack app that scored every channel for “meeting health”.
+Concrete exampleA solo founder I traded notes with last year built a Slack app that scored every channel for “meeting health”.
 Twelve interviewees said the idea was great.
 Three companies installed the free trial.
 Zero converted.
 Why?
-“Bad meetings” is a real problem and a tired one.
+“Bad meetings” is a real problem.
 No VP of Engineering puts it on next quarter's OKRs.
-Nobody is getting fired over it.
 Compare that to a tool that catches expired SSL certs before they break production.
-Same buyer, same Slack, but one of those problems wakes someone up at 3 a.m. and the other doesn't.
+Same buyer, same Slack, but one wakes someone up at 3 a.m. and the other doesn't.

-Diagnostic question.“What does this buyer do today, manually or with duct tape, to solve this exact problem, and how often do they curse out loud while doing it?”
-If the answer is “they don't, they just live with it”, you are looking at a vitamin, not a painkiller.
-Rob Fitzpatrick's The Mom Test hammers this point: ask about behaviour, never opinions.
+Diagnostic question“What does this buyer do today, manually or with duct tape, to solve this exact problem, and how often do they curse out loud while doing it?”
+If they just live with it, you are looking at a vitamin, not a painkiller.

-The fix.Move the idea up the urgency stack.
-Same broad area, different trigger.
-A meeting-health tool nobody buys becomes a calendar-blocker that automatically protects deep work hours, and that one can be sold on the back of a single bad week.
-If you can't find a higher-urgency wedge after two honest tries, the underlying problem is wrong and you need to mutate it.
-The Reddit research method is built for finding the angry version of a tepid problem.
+The fixMove the idea up the urgency stack.
+A meeting-health tool becomes a calendar-blocker that automatically protects deep work hours, sold on the back of a single bad week.
+If you can't find a wedge, twist the idea.
+The Reddit research method helps find the angry version of a tepid problem.

 No market proof (Market Proof)